-The Technology & Social Change Group (TASCHA) is excited to announce the release of the report, Development and Access to Information, in partnership with the International Federation of Library Associations and Institutions (IFLA).
+The Technology & Social Change Group (TASCHA) report, Development and Access to Information, has been released in partnership with the International Federation of Library Associations and Institutions (IFLA).
 The report, officially launched at the United Nations High Level Political Forum (HLPF) on July 17, 2017, explores how access to information contributes to the Sustainable Development Goals (SDGs).
 TASCHA research team members include Michelle Fellows, Maria Garrido, Chris Jowasis, and Lucas Koepke.

 The report demonstrates the access to information enables social, economic, and political development in numerous ways.
 Through examining the multiple facets of access – infrastructure, social contexts, capabilities, and policy and law – and exploring how libraries act as equal agents of information access and how access to information contributes to sustainable agriculture, better health, gender equality, and sustainable infrastructure, the report shows that access to information can transform lives.